EdiFabric/API.ASPNET/README.md

 ## 1. Overview
 This example hosts [ediFabric Native](https://www.edifabric.com/edifabric-native.html) behind an ASP .NET Core API.
 It translates X12 EDI to JSON and back, validates transaction sets, and generates acknowledgments using the C# bindings from [edifabric-csharp-bindings](https://github.com/EdiFabric/edifabric-csharp-bindings).

 The native library is a self-contained shared library.
-No `EdiFabric.Api` NuGet package, .NET EDI runtime, or JVM is required on the target machine beyond this ASP .NET host.
+No `EdiFabric.Api` NuGet package (aka EdiNation InHouse) is required on the target machine beyond this ASP .NET host.

 ## 2. Requirements
 - [Visual Studio](https://visualstudio.microsoft.com/vs/) or the .NET 10 SDK.